NETWAYS/icinga2-scom-connector/README.md

 * a Host object for every computer monitored by SCOM (dummy check from template)
 * with a Service called "SCOM Alerts" (in passive mode)
-* a Icinga Service for every SCOM Service monitored (assigned to the Host "SCOM Services")

 TODO: example